-- Development finance extended to a developer with limited development experience.
-It served as a way for the developer to build their experience so
+Development finance extended to a developer with limited development experience.
+It served as a way for the developer to build their experience.

 With over 200 active lenders in the UK there is more competition than ever and more evolution.
 Bridging lenders can extend funding to businesses, property landlords or developers.
 Recent examples include:

 SME trading business that was asset rich but cash poor.
 They secured finance to settle HMRC liabilities and to recapitalise the business for the growth opportunity that lay before them.